Compact Moduli Spaces of Marked Cubic Plane Curves: Introduction

 {Theorem \ref{thm:GIT_walls}} \begin{thm:GIT_walls} For degree $d=3$, there are four types of inner walls of $\Lambda(\mc{C}_{n,3})$, described below.
 The walls are segments of hyperplanes defined in Table \ref{table:GITwalls}.
 If the hyperplane segment intersects the interior of $\Lambda(\mc{C}_{n,3})$ then it is a GIT wall and all inner GIT walls are of this form. \begin{itemize} \item[(i)] For each nonempty, proper subset $I \subset [n]$ there is a hyperplane segment $W(3A_1, I)$ associated to the union of three non-concurrent lines $C(3A_1)$ with points $p_i, i \in I $ supported at a node. \item[(ii)] For each proper subset $I \subset [n]$ there is a hyperplane segment $W(A_2,I)$ associated to the cuspidal curve $C(A_2)$ with points $p_i, i \in I $ supported at the cusp. \item[(iii)] For each ordered pair of disjoint subsets $I,J \subset [n]$ there is a hyperplane segment $W(A_3, I, J)$ associated to the union of a conic with a tangent line $C(A_3)$ with points $p_i, i \in I $ supported at the tacnode, and $p_j, j \in J $ supported at the unique linear component of the curve. \item[(iv)] For each subset $I \subset [n]$ with $|I| \leq n-3$ there is a hyperplane segment $W(D_4, I)$ associated to the cone over three points $C(D_4)$ with points $p_i, i \in I $ supported at the singularity. \end{itemize} \end{thm:GIT_walls}

 We illustrate Theorem \ref{thm:GIT_walls} for plane cubics with two marked points in Corollary \ref{cor:2pts} and Figure \ref{fig:C_{2,3}}.

 Next, we discuss the wall-crossing phenomenon for our problem.
 We recall that given an inner wall, there exists a linearization $L_0$ at the wall, linearizations $L_{+}$ and $L_{-}$ at each chambers adjacent to the wall, and configurations of marked curves that are stable for $L_{+}$, strictly semistable for $L_0$, and unstable for $L_{-}$.
-We describe the generic configurations of marked curves that transition from stable to unstable when crossing each GIT wall from Theorem \ref{thm:GIT_walls}.
+We describe the marked curves that transition from stable to unstable when crossing each GIT wall from Theorem \ref{thm:GIT_walls}.
 For this purpose, we recall that each of our walls is associated to a curve $C(T)$ and one (or two) subsets of $[n] := \{1, \dots , n\}$.
-Let $S(T, I, +)$ be the generic curve that satisfies two conditions: it is stable when the value of the linear function defining $W(T,I)$ (Table \ref{table:GITwalls}) is $0< \epsilon \ll 1$ and the boundary conditions are satisfied, and it is unstable whenever the value of the linear function is negative.
-Conversely, $S(T, I, -)$ denotes the generic curve that is stable when the value of the linear function defining $W(T,I)$ is $-1 \ll \epsilon < 0$ and the boundary conditions are satisfied, and is unstable whenever the value of the linear function is positive.
+Let $S(T, I, +)$ be the general curve that satisfies two conditions: it is stable when the value of the linear function defining $W(T,I)$ (Table \ref{table:GITwalls}) is $0< \epsilon \ll 1$ and the boundary conditions are satisfied, and it is unstable whenever the value of the linear function is negative.
+Conversely, $S(T, I, -)$ denotes the general curve that is stable when the value of the linear function defining $W(T,I)$ is $-1 \ll \epsilon < 0$ and the boundary conditions are satisfied, and is unstable whenever the value of the linear function is positive.
+For line bundles $L_0$ at the wall, the GIT quotient $\overline{M}^{git}_{g(d),[L_0]}$ identifies the $SL(3)$ orbits of strictly semi-stable marked curves whose closures intersect.
+Each of these strictly semi-stable curves contains a unique closed orbit in its orbit closure.
+These closed orbits correspond to the curves $C(T)$ described above, with points $p_i$ such that the marked curve $S(T,I,0) := (C(T), p_1, \dots, p_n)$ has positive dimensional stabilizer. $S(T,I,0)$, is a common degeneration of $S(T,I,-)$ and $S(T,I,+)$.

 {Theorem \ref{thm:wallcrossing}} \begin{thm:wallcrossing} With notation as above, the changes of stability and semi-stability for marked curves when crossing the walls from Theorem \ref{thm:GIT_walls} are described as follow: